 The cream-colored golden retriever is particularly known for its serene demeanor, intelligence, and versatility, either as a family companion, therapy dog, or show dog.
 Many people are drawn to cream golden retriever puppies for their adorable looks and sweet temperament.

 Often considered them as calm and more reserved than their American counterparts.
-Among the light-coated types, the white golden retriever is probably the most outstanding, sometimes referred to as the English White Golden Retriever, with pale fur that almost shimmers in sunlight.
+Among the light-coated types, the white golden retriever is probably the most outstanding.
+Sometimes referred to as the English White Golden Retriever, with pale fur that almost shimmers in sunlight.

 However, pure white is not recognized by breed standards, and these dogs are usually soft cream or light gold.
 Sometimes the term used in marketing is the English Creme Golden Retriever or English Creme Golden Retrievers, but it refers to the very same not-quite-white, light-coated retriever.